-Cash flows from financing activities increased by \$385.6 million for the three month period ended October 31, 2013 when compared to the comparable period ended October 31, 2012.
-During the three months ended October 31, 2013, we received \$389.9 million in net proceeds from our follow-on offering, after deducting underwriters' discounts and commissions.
-Beginning in July 2012, we used cash to satisfy statutory tax withholding obligations related to the vesting of RSUs held by employees.
-Additionally, proceeds from stock options exercises decreased as we have granted more RSUs in recent years to employees than stock options.
+Cash flows from financing activities decreased by \$391.9 million for the three months ended October 31, 2014 when compared to the comparable period ended October 31, 2013.
+During the three months ended October 31, 2013, we received \$389.9 million in net proceeds from our follow-on offering of common stock, after deducting underwriters' discounts and commissions.
+Additionally, payments of taxes related to RSUs vesting increased by \$1.3 million and proceeds from stock options exercises decreased by \$0.6 million as we have granted more RSUs than stock options in recent years to employees.